Jacob "Baby Jake" Matlala

 Matlala ended his 30-year boxing career at Carnival City, Brakpan by stopping Colombian Juan Herrera for the WBU junior flyweight title in the seventh round.
 In so doing Matlala became the only South African boxer to have won four world titles in a career of 27 stoppages, 54 wins, 12 losses and 2 draws.
 The ultimate honour bestowed on the boxer was the arrival of Nelson Mandela and Will Smith (American Actor) at ringside mid-way through his farewell fight.
 Matlala after the fight was so overwhelmed that he decided to present his WBU belt to Nelson Mandela.

-Today Matlala is a businessman, motivational speaker and often takes part in charity events to raise funds for the needy and those living with HIV/Aids.
-He also holds a B.com degree from Unisa.
-After his retirement Matlala promised to help unearth and nurture talent in the township, something he kept.
+Following his career in the ring, Matlala worked as a businessman and motivational speaker and often took part in charity events to raise funds for the needy and those living with HIV/Aids.
+He also earnt a B.com degree from Unisa.